noelzach/lab_protocols/Fungicide_sensitivity_Test.md

   - When autoclaved media cool down to 55ºC, add 1 mL of fungicide stock solution into corresponding media flask and homogenize for 30 s with the magnetic bar already in the flask
-3. *Fusarium* isolate transfer (Hands-on time: 1 hr, waite time: 10 d)
+3. *Fusarium* isolate transfer (Hands-on time: 1 hr, wait time: 10 d)
   - Transfer 13 *Fusarium* spp. isolates from slants to 1/2 strength PDA media
   - The most active growing point of Fungi is on the margin of the colony, where fungal hyphal tip is.